IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Gender analysis
 In order for States to protect men from discrimination, they must  collect sex disaggregated data and perform gender-analysis.[^59] Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
 If gender analysis reveals treatment that impairs the recognition or enjoyment of men's rights, ICCPR "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^60] States may be able to justify differential treatment of men if it is reasonable, objective,[^61] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^62]

+> To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
+These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, **gender audits**, and gender-specific allocation of resources; ICESCR General Comment 16 - paragraph 21

 See **Monitoring and Reporting** for more

 Additionally, States need to prevent new forms of discrimination[^86]  from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^65] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.